-General information for people with inherited BRCA2 mutations
+Information for people with inherited mutations

-People with a BRCA2 mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
-Visit our Cancer Treatment section for more information about treatment clinical trials for people with a BRCA2 mutation.
+People with a mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+Visit our Cancer Treatment section for more information about treatment clinical trials for people with a mutation.

-BRCA2 mutations can be found in people of every race and ethnicity.
-However, people of Eastern European (Ashkenazi) Jewish ancestry are more likely to have an inherited BRCA2 mutation than people who are not of Jewish descent.
+mutations can be found in people of every race and ethnicity.
+However, people of Eastern European (Ashkenazi) Jewish ancestry are more likely to have an inherited mutation than people who are not of Jewish descent.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.

 - Join one of our Zoom community group meetings.